X8Future/Assetto-Hub-bot/README.md

 python3 bot.py
 ```

-Normally, it start spitting out a few things, "connecting using a static token" connected to "bot user name" and a few other things.
+Normally, the bot will start and spit out a few things: "connecting using a static token" connected to "bot user name", and a few other things.
 If you see that everything is in order, you should be good to go.
-If you are running the bot for the first time, there will be a few errors as it creates the initial .json files.
+**If you are running the bot for the first time**
+There will be a few errors as it creates the initial .json files.
 I recommend restarting the bot after a few minutes so it can run with all the .json files and the whitelist.db created.
 It should be smooth from there.

 # 📝 Commands
 Command Name `/leaderboard`